-- Our cost-effectiveness estimates include all costs, including administrative costs, and generally look at the cost per life or life-year changed (death averted, year of additional income, etc.).
+- Our cost-effectiveness estimates include administrative as well as program costs and generally look at the cost per life or life-year changed (death averted, year of additional income, etc.).
+They also include supplemental adjustments—simple up-or-down percentage adjustments that capture a wide range of effects a program might have on the world, from the effect of seasonal malaria chemoprevention on drug resistance to the herd immunity gained from a vaccine incentivization program, but that would be challenging or impossible to precisely estimate.
 However, there are many ways in which they do not account for all possible costs and benefits of a program.

-- Our cost-effectiveness estimates rely on a number of inputs for which we have very limited data on which to base our estimates as well as informed guesses and subjective value judgments, such as the likelihood that a charity's implementation of an intervention will have the same effect as measured in a separate study of that intervention, or how one weighs increasing income relative to averting death.
-Different GiveWell staff members thus calculate different cost-effectiveness estimates for our top charities, and we share those individual estimates as well as staff medians.
+- Our cost-effectiveness estimates rely on a number of inputs for which we have very limited data on which to base our estimates, as well as on informed guesses and subjective value judgments.
+An example of an input that we base on limited data or informed guesses is the likelihood that a charity's implementation of an intervention will have the same effect as measured in a separate study of that intervention (external validity).

-- Because of the many limitations of cost-effectiveness estimates, we give estimated cost-effectiveness only limited weight in recommending charities.
-Confidence in an organization's track record or the strength of the evidence for an intervention generally carries heavier weight when differences in estimated cost-effectiveness are not large.
+- Because of the many limitations of cost-effectiveness estimates, we consider other factors when recommending programs or grants.
+For example, confidence in an organization's track record and the strength of the evidence for an intervention generally also carry significant weight in our investigations.

-- Programs can have many kinds of impact; a program may save lives and also improve lives, or may have benefits to income, for example.
-We try to quantify the different ways in which a program may be having an effect, such as lives saved per dollar or proportional increase in income per dollar donated.
-We do not fully rely on the disability-adjusted life-year metric purely using data from the Global Burden of Disease report, though our approach has a similar goal.
+- Programs can have many kinds of impact; a program may save lives and also improve lives, and/or may have benefits to income, for example.
+We try to quantify all the different ways in which a program may be having an effect, such as lives saved per dollar or proportional increase in income per dollar donated.
+We do not measure impact solely in terms of disability-adjusted life-years (DALYs); more here.

 We elaborate on these points below.

 Table of Contents